Bagaar/ember-permissions/README.md

 ##### setPermissions

-Allows you to set the permissions for the current session.
+Allows you to set the permissions for the current user session.

 ###### Arguments